How To Consolidate Credit Card Debt With a Personal Loan

 Many people make only the minimum payments due on their credit cards each month.
 While this might seem like an affordable option, it’s also a way for the credit card company to make a lot of money.
 This is because your credit card provider charges you interest on any balance you carry from month to month.

-According to Forbes Advisor, the national average Annual Percentage Rate (APR) on a credit card is just over 27%.
+According to Forbes Advisor, the national average Annual Percentage Rate (APR) on a credit card is just over 28%.
 Paying only the minimum monthly payment means you’ll pay a significant amount of money just for interest charges.

 Here’s an example.
-Let’s say you had to charge a $6,000 medical bill and a $4,000 emergency home repair to a credit card with a 27% APR.
+Let’s say you had to charge a $6,000 medical bill and a $4,000 emergency home repair to a credit card with a 28% APR.
 If your minimum monthly payment were 3% of the balance, you would pay $300 a month.

 $300 a month sounds pretty doable.
 However, it would take you over 30 years to pay off the balance, and that’s if you never missed a payment, charged nothing else to the card, and made only the minimum monthly payment.
-Plus, you’d pay over $28,000 just in interest!
+Plus, you’d pay over $31,000 just in interest!

-Why Should You Consolidate With a Personal Loan?
+Why should you consolidate with a Personal Loan?

 Still working with the previous example, you could continue to chip away at the balance by paying the minimum payment for decades.